Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 The `invoke()` method ensures:
 - **Single channel checkout** for the entire operation
-- **Controlled channel lifecycle** - returned to cache when lambda completes
 - **No channel creation overhead** during bulk operations
-- **Predictable memory usage** regardless of message count
+- **Predictable memory usage** regardless of message count with limited number of publisher threads

 ### Additional Channel Management